AmrSaber/KV/README.md

 View data as beautiful terminal tables, machine-readable JSON, or structured YAML—whatever fits your workflow.

-### Batch Operations Support
+### Batch & Multi-Key Operations

-Work with multiple keys at once using prefix matching.
-Delete, list, or manage entire namespaces in one command.
+Work with multiple keys at once — either by specifying them explicitly or using prefix matching.
+Operations are transactional: all keys succeed or none do.

 ---